 - Heat tolerance varies widely from species to species.
 Many plants that naturally grow in arid tropical regions are naturally very heat tolerant, while subarctic plants and alpine plants show very little tolerance for heat.
 Elephant ears, for example, are pretty heat tolerant, but tend to thrive in the shade.

 - Different plants have different water needs.
 Some tolerate drought during the summer but need winter rains.
 Others need a consistent supply of moisture to grow well.
 Careful attention to the need for supplemental water can help you select plants that need a minimum of irrigation to perform well in your garden.
 If you have poorly drained, chronically wet soil, you can select lovely garden plants that naturally grow in bogs, fens, and other wet places.
+Many plants require careful watering, and too much water can result in a lack of nutrition, causing the plants to die.
+If you live in a rainy area, you might find it difficult to regulate the amount of water your plants are receiving.
+It is hence a good idea to look into professional patio covers Edmonton (or where you reside) to keep the plants on your patio shaded, and water them yourself according to their needs.

 - The ability of plant roots to take up certain nutrients depends on the pH, which is a measure of the acidity or alkalinity of your soil.
 Most plants grow best in soils that have a pH near 7.0.
 Most ericaceous plants such as azaleas and blueberries need acid soils with pH below 6.0 to grow well.
 Lime can be used to raise pH and materials containing sulfates such as aluminum sulfate and iron sulfate can be used to lower pH.
 The solubility of many trace elements is controlled by pH, and only the soluble forms of these important micronutrients can be used by plants.
 Iron is not very soluble at high pH and iron chlorosis is often present in high-pH soils, even if they contain abundant iron.